-The new Instrumentl Plus Plan includes Advanced Funder Insights, Recipient Profiles and Foundation Discovery.
-It also supports 20 projects (vs. the Basic Plan’s 10 projects).
+The new Instrumentl Standard Plan includes Advanced Funder Insights, Recipient Profiles and Foundation Discovery.
+It also supports 20 projects (vs. the Basic plan’s 10 projects).

 Advanced Funder Insights: Get rich data analysis on a foundation’s giving preferences, including their openness to new grantees and top funding categories

 Foundation Discovery: Get intelligently matched to good fit private foundations beyond open opportunities, including those that are invite-only or don't have websites

 Recipient Profiles: Reverse search a nonprofit similar to yours to find their funders

 Watch this 4-minute video recapping the Standard Plan.

 Details on each feature are also provided below the video.